Minuscule 788: Description

 The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, with their chapter titles (known as τιτλοι / titloi) at the top of the pages.
 There is also another division according to the smaller Ammonian Sections (in Mark there are 234 sections, ending at 16:9), with references to the Eusebian Canons (an early system of dividing the four Gospels into different sections).
 There is also a Gospel Harmony included at the bottom of the pages in the Gospel of John.

-It contains the Epistula ad Carpianum (a letter from the early church writer Eusebius of Caesarea, outlying his gospel harmony system, his chapter divisions of the four gospels, and their purpose), tables of contents (also known as κεφαλαια / kephalaia) before each Gospel, Prolegomena (introductions) to the four Gospels, lectionary markings (to indicate what verse was to be read on a specific day in the churches yearly calendar) in the margin, liturgical books with hagiographies, a Synaxarion (a list of saint's days), and Menologion (a list of readings to be read each calendar month), subscriptions at the end of each of the Gospels, and pictures.
+It contains the Epistle to Carpian (a letter from the early church writer Eusebius of Caesarea, outlying his gospel harmony system, his chapter divisions of the four gospels, and their purpose), tables of contents (also known as κεφαλαια / kephalaia) before each Gospel, Prolegomena (introductions) to the four Gospels, lectionary markings (to indicate what verse was to be read on a specific day in the church's yearly calendar) in the margin, liturgical books with hagiographies, a Synaxarion (a list of saint's days), and Menologion (a list of readings to be read each calendar month), subscriptions at the end of each of the Gospels, and pictures.
 The manuscript also includes lists of how many phrases (known as ρηματα / rhemata) are used in each gospel, and how many lines (known as στιχοι / stichoi) are written in each gospel, but after the end of each Gospel's table of contents, as opposed to the usual location after the end of each Gospel's text.